jbossdemocentral/mobile-bpms-cloudapp-integration-demo/README.md

 4. Enter Git URL as https://github.com/jbossdemocentral/mobile-bpms-cloudapp-integration-demo.git -> Import and move onto integration -> Finished - Take me to My App!

-5. Add the approprate BPM environment variables (left panel of the cloud app):
+5. Add the BPM environment variables (left panel of the cloud app) and the appropriate values for them and push them:

 	- BPM_HOST
 	- BPM_USER